MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

 The `PATH`` is also known as the digipath, and specifies if and how an APRS package should be repeated (re-transmitted) when received by a digital repeater (digipeater).
 This is intended to avoid repeating packets redundantly, and reduce the amount of traffic on the APRS network.
 The digipeater will be configured to re-transmit according to the PATH depending on its location and general network conditions in order to help prevent network congestion.

 > PATH settings determine what kind and how many digipeaters will be used to deliver your packets to their destination.

-FAPRS only supports `WIDE1-1` at the moment, which means (from [this Stack Overflow answer](https://ham.stackexchange.com/questions/6213/help-understanding-path-taken-by-aprs-packet?rq=1))

 > It requests that a "wide" digipeater (one with a wide coverage area, like on a mountaintop) repeat the packet, but only once; if a second "wide" digipeater should hear the rebroadcast packet, then the second digipeater wouldn't repeat it.